Join this free historic film screening, reception Oct. 8 at Morris Library

 The Big Dawg Leadership Society includes three levels:

-• Legendary: $25,000+ annual commitment to Saluki Athletics and $2,500 for three years to the Pride of Little Egypt
+• Legendary: $75,000 pledge over five years to Saluki Athletics and $2,500 for three years to the Pride of Little Egypt

 Each level includes benefits, which range from exclusive events, deepened connections with student-athletes and coaches, Saluki gear, and more.
 To learn more, contact Todd Reeser at toddr@foundation.siu.edu or Kat Martin at katm@foundation.siu.edu.